gefarion/TruffleMATE/README.md

 Introduction
 ------------

-This branch contains the version of TruffleMate used for executing the experiments in the paper submitted to the [12th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems (ICOOOLPS 2017)][ICOOOLPS].
+This branch contains the version of TruffleMate used for executing the experiments in the paper presented at the [12th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems (ICOOOLPS 2017)][ICOOOLPS].

 Obtaining and Running TruffleMate
 --------------------------------

 To checkout the code:

-    git clone -b papers/ICOOOLPS17 https://github.com/charig/TruffleMate.git
+    git clone --depth=1 -b papers/ICOOOLPS17 https://github.com/charig/TruffleMate.git
     cd ICOOOLPS17

 Then, to build TruffleMate with Ant: